 The Marxist ecologists have a slightly different position.
-George Snedeker, in his review article, "Marx's Ecology: Materialism and Nature by John Bellamy Foster," calls it a "red-green alliance," as it analyses the dynamics of production, reproduction, environmental change, and modernity (Snedeker 2001: 310).
-Martha Gimenez, in her article, "Does Ecology Need Marx", argues that mainstream environmentalism does not challenge the basic premise of capitalism such as the endless pursuit of economic growth and higher levels of material consumption, because it believes in the capacity of technology to solve all the problems (Gimenez 2000:293).
-Greg Garrard is also of the same opinion, and he explains:
+George Snedeker in his review article, "Marx's Ecology: Materialism and Nature by John Bellamy Foster", calls it as "red-green alliance", as it analyses the dynamics of production, reproduction, environmental change, and modernity (Snedeker 2001: 310).
+Martha Gimenez, in her article, "Does Ecology Need Marx", argues that the mainstream environmentalism does not challenge the basic premises of capitalism such as the endless pursuit of economic growth and higher levels of material consumption, because it believes in the capacity of technology to solve all problems (Gimenez 2000:293).
+Greg Gerrard is also of the same opinion and he explains:

 Capitalism guided by educated voters and consumers can provide technological solutions to many problems of resources and pollution.
-The anti-interventionist, 'Nature knows best' approach that Lewis ascribes to eco-radicals is inadequate...
-(Garrard 2012: 22)
+The anti-interventionist, 'nature knows best' approach that Lewis ascribes to eco-radicals is inadequate...
+(Gerrard 2012: 22)

-Gimenez and Garrard deconstruct the standpoint of the radicals like Martin W Lewis in Green Delusions, where he opposes intervention.
-Garrard quotes the anti-interventionist slogan: "nature knows best" and opposes it (ibid).
+Both Gimenez and Gerrard deconstruct the standpoint of the radicals like Martin W Lewis in Green Delusions, where he opposes intervention.
+Gerrard quotes the anti-interventionists' slogan: "nature knows best" and opposes it (ibid).
 Considering all the premises, one can deduce that the ecosphere is a shared space for humans and nonhumans.
-Therefore, developmental activities are a necessity, but at the same time, one can replenish the resources by reusing and recycling.
-Snedeker, in his review, cites Garrett Hardin's opinion that the first step to saving the environment is to eliminate poverty because it leads to violent crimes against humans and nonhumans (Snedeker 2001: 309).
+The developmental activities are a necessity but at the same time, one can replenish the resources by reusing and recycling.
+Snedekar, in his review, cites Garrett Hardin's opinion that the first step to save the environment is to eliminate poverty because it leads to violent crimes to humans and nonhumans (Snedeker 2001: 309).

-All these varied standpoints and observations indicate that awareness has increased considerably, which may prevent human beings from being irresponsible to Mother Nature.
-It is also to be noted here that the classification of ecocriticism into different stages cannot be made into watertight compartments as the approaches and ideas have been overlapping.
-Irrespective of all these, it is an undeniable fact that the concern for Nature from the 1970s, has escalated among the mass.
+All these varied standpoints and observations indicate that awareness has increased considerably, which may prevent human beings from being irresponsible to the mother Nature.
+It is also to be noted here that the classification of ecocriticism into different stages cannot be made into water tight compartments as the approaches and ideas have been overlapping.
+Irrespective of all these, it is an undeniable fact that the conern for Nature from the 1970s, has escalated among the mass.
 Simultaneously, the concept of environmental justice has become popular.
-It advocates the sacredness of Mother Earth, ecological unity and the interdependence of all species, and the right to be free from environmental destruction.
-Furthermore, it demands that public policy be based on mutual respect and justice for all people, free from discrimination or bias (see Buell's Endangered Earth, pg.33).
+It advocates the sacredness of Mother Earth, ecological unity and the interdependence of all species, and the right to be free from ecological destruction.
+Furthermore, it demands that public policy be based on mutual respect and justice for all people, free from any form of discrimination or bias (see Buell's Endangered Earth, pg.33).

-Nature in Sri Aurobindo's Poems
+Nature in Sri Aurobindo's Poems: